Leave A Legacy

 Life Income Plans

-You can make a gift to charity, earn immediate tax savings, but keep the income your gift earns for as long as you live by using a charitable remainder trust, available through the GF.
+You can make a gift to charity, earn immediate tax savings, but keep the income your gift earns for as long as you live by using a charitable remainder trust, available through the Gilroy Foundation.

 Charitable Lead Unitrust